thebrowsercompany/gha-google-bloaty/README.md

   description: The arguments to pass to bloaty.
 Input filenames must use absolute paths.
   default: ''
   required: true

+bloaty-input-files:
+  description: A list of input filenames and glob patterns separated by newlines.
+You cannot set bloaty's -c flag when using this.
+  default: ''
+  required: false

 bloaty-output-file:
   description: A filename where bloaty output should be written.